University of Wisconsin–Madison

 Processing Change in Workday

-The steps below outline how to process a temporary change in responsibilities with a rate increase (for Academic Staff and University Staff who have an SJD).
+The steps below outline how to process a temporary change in responsibilities with a rate increase request (for Academic Staff and University Staff who have an SJD).

 See the Business Process Map for Job Changes for the full approval process.